Virtual CAPS Services

 - Eating Disorder Recovery

-- Steady (Dialectical Behavior Therapy skills, which you can learn more about via our Virtual Library).
+- Steady: Emotional Balance & Success (Dialectical Behavior Therapy skills, which you can learn more about via our Virtual Library).

 Therapy groups are a form of psychotherapy, focusing on developing insight and behavior change.
 CAPS offers therapy groups for all students, including groups for particular populations, and groups for particular concerns.
 Call CAPS to learn if group counseling is right for you (open for enrolled students in eligible states).

 Current therapy groups offered include:

 - Women's Empowerment